Bond, seal and beautify 3D printed parts.

-Consult with vendor on process specifics, estimate coating thickness, temperature exposed and other variables.
-Choose the right Fortus material and adjust the part according to vendor specifications.
+Consult with a Vendor on process specifics, estimate coating thickness, temperature exposed and other variables.
+Choose the right Fortus material and adjust the part according the vendors specifications.

 Offset surfaces in the CAD model to allow for the thickness of the electroplated material.
 If there are any critical dimensions, such as hole or boss diameters, they should be communicated to the electroplater so that these dimensions can be maintained throughout the electroplating process.

 Materials that have been tested include; ABS-M30, ABS, ABSplus.
 While all other Fortus materials may be suitable for electroplating, they have not been tested at the time of publishing this document.

 *NOTE: Parts can be built in either solid or sparse fill.

 After removing support structures, sand the part to remove build layer lines and stepped areas.
 At this point, a coarse sanding is sufficient.
 The smooth surfaces needed for electroplating will be addressed in the next few steps.